RaneemZerkli/DermAi/README.md

-# dermatologist
+# DermAi

-A new Flutter project.
+A Flutter project that utilizes AI to diagnose skin diseases.

 ## Getting Started